An Adaptive Parameter-free and Projection-free Restarting Level Set Method for Constrained Convex Optimization Under the Error Bound Condition: Introduction

-Adaptive methods for unconstrained or simply constrained\footnote{Here, simply constrained means $m = 0$ in~\eqref{eq:gco} and $\X$ is a simple set, e.g., $\mathbb{R}^n$, a box or a ball.} convex optimization problems have been explored.
-Almost all of them use in their step length \cite{bolte2017error, davis2018, grimmer2019, grimmer2021general,iouditski2014primal,johnstone2020faster,necoara2019linear,polyak1969,renegar2021FeasProb,wei2018solving,xu2018frank,zhang2020new,zhang2019proximal} or in the frequency with which they restart \cite{charisopoulos2022, davis2019stochastic, fercoq2019adaptive,fercoq2020restarting,grimmer2019general,liu2017adaptive,roulet2017sharpness,xu2017adaptive,xu2017stochastic,xu2017admm,xu2016homotopy,yan2019stochastic,yang2018rsg} knowledge of $d$, $G$, and $f^*$.
-Such parameters are unknown in general and their accurate estimation is challenging.
-Adaptive algorithms that are also parameter free (i.e., do not rely on the knowledge of unknown parameters) would therefore broaden or ease the applicability of accelerated methods.
-To the best of our knowledge, \cite{diaz2021,ito2021,renegar2018simple} are the only parameter-free adaptive methods that handle unconstrained problems.
-The method in \cite{renegar2018simple} employs a subgradient scheme to solve $K$ copies of the problem with termination precisions $2^{k} \epsilon$ for $k = -1,0,\ldots,K-1$.
+While a range of parameter-free adaptive methods exist for unconstrained problems, analogous results for constrained settings remain limited.
+To the best of our knowledge, \citet{roulet2017sharpness}, \citet{diaz2021}, \citet{ito2021}, and \citet{renegar2018simple} are the only parameter-free adaptive methods that handle unconstrained problems.
+The restarted method in \citet{roulet2017sharpness} utilizes a logarithmic grid search over $d$ and $G$ to determine the optimal frequency of restart without knowing $d$ and $G$ parameters in advance.
+While effective, their method is only applicable to unconstrained problems and does not extend to constrained settings.
+The method in \citet{renegar2018simple} employs a subgradient scheme to solve $K$ copies of the problem with termination precisions $2^{k}\epsilon$ for $k = -1,0,\ldots,K-1$.
 Copy $k$ communicates its current solution to copy $k-1$ when a restart is triggered.
-Since the copies are based on pre-defined precision, this restarting subgradient method (RSG) can be interpreted as a static precision-based restarting scheme.
+Since each copy operates at a pre-defined precision, this restarting subgradient method (RSG) can be interpreted as a static precision-based restarting scheme.
 A key feature of RSG is that it tracks the reduction in the objective function (i.e., progress made) to determine when to trigger a restart, as opposed to relying on the distance from $f^*$ (i.e., remaining progress).
+This structure enables the method to operate without requiring prior knowledge of problem parameters.
 However, RSG is not designed to handle convex optimization problems with (potentially) complicated constraints.
-This method has been adapted to bundle methods in \cite{diaz2021}. \cite{ito2021} applies a similar idea for smooth unconstrained convex optimization problems where the restarts are triggered based on the norm of proximal gradients.
-There is limited work (\cite{renegar2016efficient}, \cite{yang2017richer}) on utilizing EBC for solving the constrained convex optimization problem~\eqref{eq:gco}.
-The work in \cite{renegar2016efficient} considers the case of $d=1$ and their algorithm relies on knowledge of $f^*$.
-The method in \cite{yang2017richer} is for general $d$ but requires the knowledge of $G$ and $d$, among other parameters, and requires a projection on $\mathcal{X}\cap\{\bx|g(x)\leq0\}$, which is hard.
+This method has been adapted to bundle methods in \citet{diaz2021}, where similar restart logic is used in a subgradient bundle framework. \citet{ito2021} apply a similar idea for smooth unconstrained convex optimization problems where the restarts are triggered based on the norm of proximal gradients instead of function values.